 If you’re looking for a longer Africa itinerary, you could try an overland tour, travelling for longer over more countries, by overland truck, for example:

-If you’d like to plan a holiday to Namibia or would like to include it in a wider Africa or round the world itinerary, I can help.
-I can make bespoke arrangements for flights, transfers, accommodation, vehicle hire and any tours, and give you tips on where to visit and how long to stay – just contact Grainne.
+If you’d like to plan a holiday to Namibia or would like to include it in a wider Africa or round the world itinerary, we can help.
+We can make bespoke arrangements for flights, transfers, accommodation, vehicle hire and any tours, and give you tips on where to visit and how long to stay.